lafncow/lafncow.github.io/_posts/2015-12-1-Markov-The-Elephant.md

 While trying to block out the penetrating music, I started to wonder about the odds of cycling a given number of times.
 Since the toy comes with 5 balls, how likely is it for it to cycle 20 times?

-To answer this, I created an R script that takens a given number of starting balls, a success probability, and a number of trials (a trial being a full cycle of all remaining balls).
+To answer this, I created an R script that takes a given number of starting balls, a success probability, and a number of trials (a trial being a full cycle of all remaining balls).
 It then generates a transition matrix to all possible states (numbers of remaining balls) and applies the matrix to the starting state for each trial.
 I output the results as a heat map of probabilities of remaining balls per trial.
 For example, for 5 balls, looks like this:
 ![Elephant State Probabilities]({{ site.url }}/images/elephantToyResults1.PNG)
 There is a greater than 99.9% probability that it will not go to 20 cycles.
 Whew!